Dijo-404/ArtisanChain/README.md

 ## 🚀 Deployment

-The application is deployed on Bolt Hosting with automatic builds and deployments.
+The application is deployed on Vercel Hosting with automatic builds and deployments.

 ### Build Process
 ```bash